peteroupc/MailLib/docs/PeterO.Text.Idna.md

 <b>Returns:</b>

-True if the given string is a syntactically valid domain name; otherwise; false.
+ `true`  if the given string is a syntactically valid domain name; otherwise; false.